-Neil Parish: Who is the MP accused of watching porn in the Commons?
+Neil Parish: Who is the MP who watched porn in the Commons?

 - Published

-Neil Parish is expected to quit as an MP after being accused of watching pornography in the House of Commons.
+Neil Parish is resigning as an MP after admitting watching pornography in the House of Commons.

-The move would end what has been an almost 12-year stint as Conservative MP for the Devon constituency of Tiverton and Honiton.
+His resignation ends what has been an almost 12-year stint as Conservative MP for the Devon constituency of Tiverton and Honiton.

+Speaking to the BBC, Mr Parish said his actions were a "moment of madness" and apologised to his constituents and parliamentary colleagues.

 Mr Parish was elected in 2010 when David Cameron became prime minister in a Conservative-Liberal Democrat coalition government.